Arctic Slope Regional Corporation: Corporate governance

 ASRC is served by a 15-member board of directors.
 Seven of the members are residents of Wainwright, Point Lay, Point Hope, Nuiqsut, Anaktuvuk Pass, Atqasuk and Kaktovik, five are from Utqiaġvik, and three are at-large seats.

-As of 2023 executive officers were Rex A. Rock Sr., President and CEO, and Butch Lincoln, Executive VP, Chief Operating Officer, Charlie Kozak, Executive VP, Chief Financial Officer and Crawford PatkotakExecutive VP, Stakeholder Engagement.
+As of 2023 executive officers were Rex A. Rock Sr., President and CEO, and Butch Lincoln, Executive VP, Chief Operating Officer, Charlie Kozak, Executive VP, Chief Financial Officer and Crawford Patkotak, Executive VP, Stakeholder Engagement.
 Rock and Lincoln earned nearly 18 million US$ in 2021.

 Revenue

 After ASRC was created in 1971, it received a share of the $963 million provided by the Alaska Native Claims Settlement Act, plus a number of acres of land in proportion to the size of villages in its region.
 It was able to define and obtain title to parcels of land without restriction to any former title or land claim.
 It engaged experts to identify land with significant potential for petroleum, timber, fish, game, and tourist development.
 Its lands include half of the 429 million-barrel Alpine Oil Field, which started production in 2001.

 In 2015, its gross revenue was $2.5 billion.
 Since inception, it has delivered over $915 million as dividends to shareholders.

 Since 2000, it has distributed $90 million to support socioeconomic opportunities in the area, including scholarships and training programs to qualified Iñupiat.